 Keratosis pilaris (KP) is a common, harmless skin disorder.
 It causes small, hard bumps that may make your skin feel like sandpaper.
 The buildup forms a plug that blocks the opening of a hair follicle.
 KP can be frustrating because it’s difficult to treat that is why it is so important to determine its causes and provide prompt treatment.
 By the way, the book “Keratosis Pilaris Remedy Forever” described 100% natural method of treatment at home in detail.
 You can download Alison White’s guide from the link at the bottom of this page.

 The causes of this disease are not known to date.
-The scientists found that keratosis pilaris is a congenital disease, and there is evidence that it is a genetic disorder as well.
-Also they found factors that influence and may cause the disease.
-These include: lack of vitamins A, D and C; poor nutrition; use of the hormonal medicines; stress, long-term psycho-emotional stress; cold season.
-It was found that it’s usually worse in the winter months, when there’s less moisture in the air, and then may clear up in the summer.
+The scientists found that KP is a congenital disease, and there is evidence that it is a genetic disorder as well.
+Also, they found factors that influence and may cause the disease.
+These include lack of vitamins A, D and C; poor nutrition; use of hormonal medicines; stress, long-term psycho-emotional stress; cold season.
+It was found that it’s usually worse in the winter months when there’s less moisture in the air, and they may clear up in the summer.

-Does diet have anything to do with keratosis pilaris?
+Does diet have anything to do with KP?

-Since nutritional factors affect the symptoms of the disease, people suffering from keratosis pilaris, recommended to have balanced nutritious diet.
-It is necessary to eat foods rich in vitamins, especially A, E, C and Group B. Vegetable oils and seafood will help you to compensate the deficiency of fat soluble vitamins.
-Vegetable oils should be unrefined virgin olive (olive, sunflower, wheat germ oil, rapeseed and others.)
+Since nutritional factors affect the symptoms of the disease, people suffering from KP, recommended having a balanced nutritious diet.
+It is necessary to eat foods rich in vitamins, especially A, E, C and Group B. Vegetable oils and seafood will help you to compensate for the deficiency of fat-soluble vitamins.
+Vegetable oils should be unrefined virgin olive (olive, sunflower, wheat germ oil, rapeseed, and others.)
 Use them without to use, without heat treatment.
 Also don’t forget about fatty fish, fish oil and other seafood.